 What is the statute of limitations for defective products in Florida?
 Injuries caused by defective products generally lead to product liability claims in our state.
-In many cases, individuals have about four years to file an insurance claim after their accident for these claims.
+In many cases, individuals have about two years to file an insurance claim after their accident for these claims.

 However, legal factors surrounding an accident may change the amount of time you have to file a product liability case.
 You can find out more about the specifics of your case by contacting our team at Viles & Beckman, LLC.

 What Is the Statute of Limitations for Product Liability in Florida?